-Prolonged drought (approximately 3 years or more), improper grazing practices, or a combination of these factors weaken the resilience of the Reference State (1) and drive its transition to the Shortgrass State (2).
-The Reference State transitions to the Shortgrass State when cool-season midgrasses become rare and contribute little to production.
-Shortgrasses, particularly prairie Junegrass, Sandberg bluegrass, and the warm-season, mat-forming blue grama dominate the plant community.
+Prolonged drought (approximately 3 years or more), improper grazing practices, or a combination of these factors weaken the resilience of the Reference State (1) and drive its transition to the Altered State (2).
+The Reference State (1) transitions to the Altered State (2) when cool-season midgrasses become rare and contribute little to production.
+Shortgrasses, particularly the warm-season, mat-forming blue grama, prairie Junegrass, and Sandberg bluegrass dominate the plant community.